By Ciara Shannon

 Meet Charlie in Workington

-According to the sterotype of the 2019 general election drummed up by the Tories, they are about 45 years old, a leaver, ex-Labour who more recently has voted Conservative.
+According to the stereotype during the 2019 general election, the Workington ‘man’ is about 45 years old – a leaver, ex-Labour who more recently has voted Conservative.

-There has been coal mining in Workington for over 400 years and in the 1840s, the town became a coal mining powerhouse and steelworks flourished from the 1870s.
-Workington became one of the most important sites for UK steel production, until being decommissioned in the 1980s.
+In the 1840s, the town became a coal mining powerhouse and steelworks flourished from the 1870s.
+Workington then became one of the most important sites for UK steel production, until being decommissioned in the 1980s.

 Following the loss of coal and steel on which it thrived, the whole area then faced crippling unemployment.
-These places have changed since, as many people left to find work elsewhere and the coal miners have gradually gone/ retired.
+The area has since changed as many miners left to find work elsewhere, retired or have long gone.
 Those that stayed are tight-knit, proud of their roots and deeply patriotic.

-Today, many are employed in the nuclear industry in Sellafield and other industries include chemicals, cardboard, the docks, waste management and recycling old computers for export.
+Today, many of them are employed in the nuclear industry in Sellafield or in other industries such as chemicals, cardboard, the docks, waste management and recycling old computers for export.

-I’d say Charlie (she/he) probably knows that fossil fuels are contributing to climate change and that clean energy is the inevitable future.
-But, they could be concerned about what skills they’d offer to a green economy, their own job security and if only their kids would stop nagging them to go vegan!
+I’d say Charlie probably knows that fossil fuels are contributing to climate change and that clean energy is the future.
+But, they could be concerned about what skills they’d offer a ‘build back better’ economy and are worried about job security as Sellafield is no longer employing so many people.

-They also might know that Cumbria has one of the UK’s highest tidal ranges with significant potential for energy generation.
+They might also know that Cumbria has one of the UK’s highest tidal ranges with significant potential for energy generation.
 Plus, with so much peat, rain and fast flowing rivers here – there’s plenty of scope for peatland restoration and hydro.
-(See post – For Peat’s Sake)

-All of them – Charlie, Taylor and Sam will have a keen eye to the future and will be looking for quality jobs with a company that can be trusted and pays at the very least the median wage.
-Rather than work for a company marred in controversy, whose product is damaging to the atmosphere and reeks of old.
+All of them will have a keen eye to the future and will be looking for quality jobs with a company with a future.
+I then question how many people in Workington or Whitehaven would want to go back to working in fossil fuels – paid under the median rate, whose product is scientifically known to cause serious damage to the atmosphere and reeks of the past.

 First Deep Coal Mine in 30 Years

-What is certain, if given the green light (which we should hear about tomorrow), Woodhouse Colliery – just 10 miles from Workington – will be UK’s first deep coal mine built in more than three decades.
-Ironically, Britain’s last deep coal mine, North Yorkshire’s Kellingley Colliery, closed in December 2015 as part of plans for coal-fired power stations to be shut down by 2025.
+If given the green light (which we should hear about tomorrow), Woodhouse Colliery – will be UK’s first deep coal mine built in more than three decades.

 If WCM goes ahead, it will produce about 2.7 million tonnes (which has recently gone up from 2.5 million tonnes on WCM’s website) of coking coal annually for the UK and European steel industry.

 WCM’s coking coal will replace imports of it mainly from the US, Russia and Australia.
-Imports that decreased from 1.2 million tonnes in 2018 to 1.1 million tonnes in 2019.
+Imports that decreased in the UK from 1.2 million tonnes in 2018 to 1.1 million tonnes in 2019.

-If WCM goes ahead, emissions will result in ¬9 million tonnes of CO2e every year, almost 3 times Cumbria’s annual emissions at about 3.79 million tonnes C02e per year (BEIS, 2019).
+WCM’s emissions will result in ¬9 million tonnes of CO2e every year, over 2 times Cumbria’s annual emissions at about 3.79 million tonnes C02e per year (BEIS, 2019).

 From a possible start date in 2023 to 2049, this equates to a whopping 234 million tonnes of C02e.

-While there is not yet an alternative to coking coal for blast furnaces – there is plenty of the stuff in the market – 30% overcapacity as I type.
-Plus, WCM’s business model relies on the fact that blast furnaces will be in use until 2049.
-Making it very likely that this project will become a stranded asset as game changing emerging steel technologies – such as hydrogen are likely to come on-line around 2030.
+While there is not yet an alternative to coking coal for blast furnaces – there is plenty of the stuff already in the market – 30% overcapacity as I type.

-But, watch the hydrogen space in the UK as the Government has committed £350 million to develop hydrogen, and this could increase in January 2021 when the Government releases its hydrogen strategy.
-A move to hydrogen will place downward pressure on demand and prices for metallurgical coal will go up and become even more uncompetitive.
+Do watch the hydrogen space in the UK as the Government has committed £350 million to develop hydrogen, and this could increase in January 2021 when the Government releases its hydrogen strategy.

-I was also interested to read some of the UK’s academic climate experts (see below) point about cumulative emissions.
+I was interested to read the UK’s academic climate experts (see below) point about cumulative emissions for this project.
 They said the mine cannot be justified until 2049 in the hope that they will then stop in 2050.
 GHGs remain in the atmosphere for many years and it is the total, cumulative amount of GHGs that counts.
 Cumulative emissions add up annual CO2 emissions over time.

 Cumulative Historical Emissions and Responsibility